codahale/veil/docs/design.md

 #### Process History As Hidden State

-A subtle but critical benefit of integrating constructions via a cryptographic duplex is that authenticators produced via `Squeeze` operations are dependent on the entire process history of the duplex, not just on the emitted ciphertext.
+A subtle but critical benefit of integrating constructions via a stateful cryptographic object is that authenticators produced via `Tag` operations are dependent on the entire process history of the protocol, not just on the emitted ciphertext.
 The DEM components of our HPKE analog (i.e.
-`Encrypt`/`Squeeze`) are superficially similar to an Encrypt-then-MAC (EtM) construction, but where an adversary in possession of the MAC key can forge authenticators given an EtM ciphertext, the duplex-based approach makes that infeasible.
-The output of the `Squeeze` operation is dependent not just on the keying material (i.e. the `Cyclist` operation) but also on the plaintext `p`.
-An adversary attempting to forge an authenticator given only key material and ciphertext will be unable to reconstruct the duplex's state and thus unable to compute their forgery.
+`Encrypt`/`Tag`) are superficially similar to an Encrypt-then-MAC (EtM) construction, but where an adversary in possession of the MAC key can forge authenticators given an EtM ciphertext, the protocol-based approach makes that infeasible.
+With Lockstitch, the key used to create the authenticator tag is derived via BLAKE3 from the protocol's state, which is itself dependent on the ECDH shared secret.
+An adversary attempting to forge an authenticator given only the ciphertext and the key used to produce the tag will be unable to reconstruct the protocol's state and thus unable to compute their forgery.

 ### Hedged Ephemeral Values